jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/tribe-of-hackers-3/index.md

 valuable for [vulnerability management](../../solutions/vulnerability-management/).

-Immediately afterward, what Georgia remarks connects perfectly with what we at `Fluid Attacks` do through our Attack Surface Manager.
+Immediately afterward, what Georgia remarks connects perfectly with what we at `Fluid Attacks` do through our Attack Resistance Management platform.
 "For me it’s important to not only clearly explain my results but also keep an open dialogue with the client blue team as they work through remediating the issues in case they have any questions."
 In addition, as an essential complement to the above, she mentions remediation validation